Division of Enrollment

 FLSA Category: Exempt

-Works Closely With: Registrar’s Office, Provost, Academic Deans and Academic Department Chairs
+- Works Closely With: Registrar’s Office, Financial Aid Office, Academic Deans and Academic Department Chairs

 Position Summary: The Transfer Admissions Counselor at Millikin University will be responsible for recruiting select populations of transfer students to Millikin.
 The position requires excellent communication skills in diverse environments, an ability to build strong relationships, and the ability to work independently to achieve institutional and divisional goals and objectives.

 All employees are expected to uphold the values of the University.
 At Millikin University, we value:

 - Civil debate

 - A diverse and inclusive community